chaoss/metrics/activity-metrics/metric-template.md

-# Template for Metric
+# Template for Metrics
-The following is a draft for the template that all 'Metric Detail' pages can follow.
+The following is the current template that all 'Metric Detail' pages follow.

 ## Instructions